Kalimehtar/advanced-readtable/README.md

 Moreover, you may alias variables from other packages and set them through alias.
 But be careful: this change is not local to your package.
-If you write qualified name of the symbol, you should enclose package-name int bars:
+If you write qualified name of the symbol, you should enclose package-name in bars:

     (set-macro-symbol '|OTHER-PACKAGE|:foo
       (lambda (stream symbol)
          (declare (ignore stream symbol))